mbarbosa30/Unitility/replit.md

 ## Overview

-Paymaster Market is a Web3 application that enables gasless token transfers using ERC-4337 Account Abstraction.
-The platform operates as a decentralized marketplace where sponsors deposit ETH into pools for specific tokens, allowing users to send those tokens without needing ETH for gas fees.
-Users pay a small percentage fee in the token they're sending, while sponsors earn yield in tokens they believe in, and rebalancers can profit from arbitrage opportunities when price discounts emerge.

-The application follows a "Venmo-like" user experience philosophy: send any token as easily as sending a text message, with zero friction and zero cognitive load.
+Paymaster Market is a Web3 application leveraging ERC-4337 Account Abstraction to facilitate gasless token transfers.
+It functions as a decentralized marketplace where sponsors deposit ETH into token-specific pools, enabling users to send those tokens without paying gas fees.
+Users pay a small percentage fee in the token being sent, sponsors earn yield from their deposited tokens, and rebalancers can profit from arbitrage opportunities.
+The platform aims to provide a "Venmo-like" user experience for sending any token with zero friction.

-## Recent Changes

-### November 10, 2025 - Fixed Selector Extraction (NEEDS FUNDING)
-- **Final deployed contract**: 0xb47973f205121ad784d9414bbfeca86c8e270844
-  - Token: TALENT (0x9a33406165f562e16c3abd82fd1185482e01b49a)
-  - Fee: 3% (300 basis points)
-  - Minimum transfer: 5 TALENT tokens
-  - Deployment TX: 0xd986f898903bad0c8cf7e9ca3606bca6a3af465786b745b3eb8ecc514a91f785
-  - Block: 38003997
-  - Gas used: 1,451,010 (bytecode: 12,296 chars runtime)
-  - Deployed via raw CREATE transaction (bypassed factory routing)
-  - Compiled with solc 0.8.20 + viaIR:true for stack depth optimization
-  - **Runtime bytecode hash**: 0x5a015d9d6c058df153009d62ec238c841cf1a57c5cf2fd970cdc98cbc9315728
-- **⚠️ NOT FUNDED**: Deployer account out of ETH - needs 0.005 ETH deposit to EntryPoint before testing
-- **Fixed AA33 Error**: "First call must be transferFrom"
-  - **Problem**: Assembly selector extraction `shr(224, mload(...))` was failing
-  - **Solution**: Replaced with manual bit-shifting: `bytes4(uint32(uint8(call0[0])) << 24 | ...)`
-  - **Validates**: Both calls must have transferFrom selector (0x23b872dd)
-- **EIP-7562 Compliance** (CRITICAL FIX):
-  - **Removed external storage access**: Deleted balanceOf and allowance checks from validatePaymasterUserOp
-  - **Why**: Unstaked paymasters CANNOT access external contract storage during validation per EIP-7562 rule [STO-021]
-  - **Safety**: Execution will fail naturally if user has insufficient balance/allowance (no validation needed)
-- **Security Fix - transferFrom Selector Validation** (CRITICAL):
-  - **Added explicit selector checks**: Both batched calls MUST be transferFrom (0x23b872dd)
-  - **Prevents attack**: Without this, attackers could call arbitrary 3-parameter functions and bypass fee collection
-  - **Implementation**: Assembly code extracts first 4 bytes from each call and validates against 0x23b872dd
-- **Complete Validation Flow**:
-  1. paymasterAndData unpacking (148 bytes): address + postGas limits + context
-  2. executeBatch selector check (0x8d80ff0a)
-  3. Batch structure: exactly 2 calls to tokenAddress
-  4. **Both calls validated as transferFrom (0x23b872dd)** ✅
-  5. TransferFrom parameters decoded: (from, to, amount)
-  6. Fee calculation: (amount * feePct) / 10000
-  7. Context cross-validation (prevents tampering)
-  8. EOA ownership validation
-  9. Minimum transfer amount check
-- **Bytecode Verification**:
-  - ✅ Contains "Only executeBatch calls" revert string
-  - ✅ NO balanceOf/allowance checks (EIP-7562 compliant)
-  - ✅ Contains transferFrom selector validation (security fix)
-- **Database updated**: Replaced old pools with production-ready EIP-7562 compliant pool
-- **Event indexer**: Restarted to track new pool for deposits, withdrawals, and fee claims
-- **Architect verdict**: PASS - production-ready with no blocking issues

 ## User Preferences